 OVERVIEW: The NYU Center for the Humanities has available a limited number of grants in support of the publication of books with a humanistic focus.
 These are to cover costs incurred in the publication of monographs, edited collections, or translations.
-Summer 2021 we are pleased to expand this program to support research expenses leading to publication.

 ELIGIBILITY: We invite applications from faculty in full-time positions on continuing contracts at NYU in the arts or humanities.
 Special consideration is given to faculty at the early stages of their career and those with book contracts in hand.
 Awarded faculty are eligible to submit a new application five years after their initial grant date.
 If you are unsure whether you are eligible, please contact the Center directly.